apollonin/array-filter/README.md

   $filteredArray = $filter['isActive == true || balance == 6.99']['suspicious == false && age < 40']
 ```

-**If you want to get specific fields from original array or from filtered array, pass string with desired fields, divided by ':'**
+**If you want to get specific fields from the original array or from filtered array, input a line with the desired fields, divided by ':'**

 ```
   $filteredArray = $filter['name == Gregory || balance == 6.99']['name:balance'];
 ```

-**If you want to get filtered result as normal php array, you could get it via methods or cast to array excplicitly**
+**If you want to get a filtered result as a normal php array, you can get it via methods or data turning directly to the array**

 ```
   // return filtered result with fresh keys, from 0 to end of array